Here at TEBI, we strongly believe in the value of good financial advice. But we’re also acutely aware of the harmful consequences of bad advice.

 Despite this, it is just human nature to wonder why people have misguided beliefs when there is no obvious reason why they should have them.
 One possible reason is that the financial services industry does more to indoctrinate advisers than it does to properly educate them.

 When the barrier to entry is embarrassingly low and the number of resulting advisers is predictably high, it should come as no surprise that many registrants are not as client-centred as one might expect.
+Financial.

 The other likely culprit is bias caused by embedded compensation.
 While some countries — the UK, for example — have done away with embedded compensation, most countries continue to do business the old-fashioned way.
 In other words, advice is less of a profession than a sales-driven industry.
 My own country, Canada, is a good example.